martinthomson/sup-ai/draft-thomson-aipref-sup.md

 * Dictionary members are tokens, not Booleans ({{Section 3.3.6 of ?RFC9651}}).
-  This means that members with no value or a value of "?1" MUST be ignored.
+  Boolean members MUST be ignored.

 * Dictionary members with parameters MUST be ignored.